William-Q/ai-engineering-field-guide/README.md

 ## Learn AI Engineering

 If you want to learn the core skills needed for being an AI engineer, check out my course [AI Engineering Buildcamp: From RAG to Agents](https://maven.com/alexey-grigorev/from-rag-to-agents) - a 9-week intensive on building production-ready AI applications.
-Use code **EARLYBIRD** for 30% off.